 - We advise you to exercise a high degree of caution in Thailand due to the possibility of civil unrest and the threat of terrorist attack, including in Bangkok and Phuket.
 The security situation remains volatile.
 You should pay close attention to your personal security at all times and where possible monitor the local media, including social media, for information about possible new safety or security risks.

-- On 13 June 2014, the authorities announced that the curfew had been lifted in all parts of the country.
+- On 22 May 2014, the military announced that it had taken control of the country in a coup.
 Martial law continues to be imposed throughout Thailand.

 - Tourists may be exposed to scams and more serious criminal activity in Thailand.
 Be aware that food and drink spiking occurs in Thailand, including around popular backpacker destinations such as Khao San Road in Bangkok the night-time entertainment zones in Bangkok, Pattaya and Phuket, and during the Full Moon Party on Koh Phangan.

 - Travellers planning to attend Full Moon parties at Koh Phangan or other locations should carefully consider personal safety issues and take appropriate precautions.
 See our Partying Overseas page for advice on the risks you may face when attending Full Moon parties and tips on how to avoid becoming a victim.

 - Penalties for drug offences are severe and include the death penalty.
 The possession of even small quantities of "soft drugs" for recreational purposes can result in lengthy jail sentences.

 - We strongly advise you not to travel at this time to the southern provinces of Yala, Pattani, Narathiwat and Songkhla or overland to and from the Malaysian border through these provinces due to high levels of ongoing violence in these areas, including terrorist attacks and bombings that result in deaths and injuries on an almost daily basis.

 - Reporting indicates that extremists may be planning to target westerners in the southern border provinces.